Carleslc/kotlin-extensions/README.md

 Extensions for tuples (pairs).

 ### Utils
-General purpose extensions and static methods that do not match any other package category (e.g. loops with `Int.times`).
+General purpose extensions and static methods that do not match any other package category (e.g. looping with `Int.times`).